What To See In Rome Off The Beaten Path: 37 Best Hidden Gems In Rome

 Tiber Island

-One of my favorite places to visit in Rome off the beaten path is Tiber Island.
-This is the only island inside the Tiber River that is actually in Rome town.
-It is connected to the city by two bridges – Ponte Cestio and Ponte Fabricio.
+The Tiber Island is connected to the city by two bridges – Ponte Cestio and Ponte Fabricio.
 Once there used to be the Temple of Aesculapius – the Greek God of medicine and healing.
-However, in 1584 the Fatebenefratelli hospital hospital was built there.
-The island is so small that it won’t take you long to explore it.
+However, in 1584 the Fatebenefratelli hospital hospital was built in its place.

-The Non-Catholic Cemetery of Rome
+The Protestant Cemetery of Rome

 Pyramid of Cestius